Inori/GPCS4/.github/ISSUE_TEMPLATE/general-issue-template.md

 ---

 Basically, the Issues page only accept program bug report.
-For feature request, suggestions and other questions, go to [Discussions](https://github.com/Inori/GPCS4/discussions) page.
+For feature request, suggestions and other questions, go to Discussions page: https://github.com/Inori/GPCS4/discussions.